Last Updated: 15/04/12 5:56pm

-'Once again SAF persists with Carrick, who consistently gives the ball away to the opposition.
-Doe't make sense, however, if United can't beat this mediocre Villa side they don't deserve to win the league, do they?' says Keith, SUPERJAMBO in Edinburgh who alos adds: 'Bring on the Hibees!'
+"Once again SAF persists with Carrick, who consistently gives the ball away to the opposition.
+Doesn't make sense, however, if United can't beat this mediocre Villa side they don't deserve to win the league, do they?" says Keith, SUPERJAMBO in Edinburgh who alos adds: "Bring on the Hibees!"

-'The title i't over yet.
-United need to win this game if we want to win the title and with Welbeck and Rooney up front hopefully they will work well together - I think 3-1 COME ON UNITED,' says Melissa Collis.
+"The title isn't over yet.
+United need to win this game if we want to win the title and with Welbeck and Rooney up front hopefully they will work well together - I think 3-1 COME ON UNITED," says Melissa Collis.